William-Yeh/ansible-pcp/README.md

 ## License

-Licensed under the Apache License V2.0.
+Licensed under the MIT License.
 See the [LICENSE file](LICENSE) for details.